By Jay Rogers

 Cromwell was not a learned scholar, as was Knox, nevertheless God elevated him to a greater leadership role.
 Oliver Cromwell was born into a common family of English country Puritans having none of the advantages of upbringing that would prepare him to be leader of a nation.
 Yet he had a God-given ability to earn the loyalty and respect of men of genius who served him throughout his lifetime.

 John Bunyan, author of Pilgrim’s Progress served under his command in the English Civil War, and John Milton, who penned Paradise Lost, served as his personal secretary.
-It’s interesting to think that the man who wrote of the epic battle between Michael and Lucifer might have sent out wedding invitations, but “Latin secretary” was an important position since correspondence was still carried out in Latin and Milton’s command of language was put to good use.
+It’s interesting to think of the man who wrote of the epic battle between Michael and Lucifer as associated so closely with Cromwell.
+John Milton’s command of language was put to good use.

 Cromwell’s early years were ordinary, but after a conversion experience at age 27, he was seized by a sense of divine destiny.
 He became suddenly zealous for God.
 He was a country squire, a bronze-faced, callous-handed man of property.
 He worked on his farm, prayed and fasted often and occasionally exhorted the local congregation during church meetings.
 A quiet, simple, serious-minded man, he spoke little.
 But when he broke his silence, it was with great authority as he commanded obedience without question or dispute.
 As a justice of the peace, he attracted attention to himself by collaring loafers at a tavern and forcing them to join in singing a hymn.
 This exploit together with quieting a disturbance among some student factions at the neighboring town of Cambridge earned him the respect of the Puritan locals and they sent him to Parliament as their representative.
 There he attracted attention with his blunt, forcible speech as a member of the Independent Party which was made up of Puritans.